polinchw/longhorn-notes/README.md

 ### Taking a Backup of a PVC

 After Longhorn is configured to point to Minio.
 You can take a backup.
-From this Volume page.
+From the Volume page.

 ![Diagram](screenshots/volume-backup.png)